Your guide to a healthy Halloween for the whole family

 Start the night with a healthy meal

 To prevent everyone from snacking on sugary foods all night, eat a well-balanced meal before heading out so you’re less likely to reach for the candy.
 Also, make sure you bring water and are properly hydrated.
-It’s easy to confuse your body telling you its thirsty with your body telling you its hungry, so stay ahead of those cues by drinking plenty of water!
+It’s easy to confuse">It’s easy to confuse your body telling you its thirsty with your body telling you its hungry, so stay ahead of those cues by drinking plenty of water!

 Set daily limits on candy